International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 Sending IDS-Messages: Now that messages can be received, the functionality for sending IDS-messages is shown with an example.

+The following is an example without connection to an IDS-Infrastructure-Component.
+The idsHttpService can be accessed at any time to send a message to any recipient.
+For the messaging to the supported IDS-Infrastructure-Components, however, ready-made methods are already available in the respective modules, so that the specific message itself does not have to be created.
+The following is a minimal example, which assumes that only the messaging-module is present.

 Building the IDS-message for a specific message type:
 ```java
 Message message = new RequestMessageBuilder()